 Like my kitchen, I’ve been slowly paring down my wardrobe since the beginning of adulthood to make the everyday more doable.
 In the early days, my drawers could barely close and created daily frustration.
 I kept a lot around because, variety is the spice of life.
 At least that’s what they say.
 And yet, I always grabbed for the same pair of jeans, the ones that fit like a glove, and the same t-shirt that washed and wore well.
 I was wearing a uniform, though it took me awhile to realize it.
 But once I did, I slowly started getting rid of the excess.
 From there, I started buying my clothes like I buy pantry staples, in bulk—2 of the same favorite camisole, 2 of the same pair of jeans, 2 of the same favorite t-shirt, and 10 of the same pair (and color) of underwear.

 A couple things worth noting first.
 As with all things minimalism, there is no one-size-fits-all approach.
-Use my approach as one of many examples.
+Use my approach as one of many examples, as a rough template.
 If you choose to do this with your wardrobe, treat it as a lifestyle change rather than a fad.
 To do so, give yourself time to create it.
 Years, even.
 My wardrobe is a very slow collection of the good stuff.
 I’ll link to similar things I own and love below.
 Be warned, people might notice that you wear similar outfits.
 Use it as a conversation starter.
 It’s nothing to be embarrassed about.
-And finally, only buy in multiples after you know the purchase is a good one.
+And finally, only buy in multiples after you know the purchase is a good one, after you’ve worn and washed and been real honest about the item.

 How to Create a Winter Minimalist Wardrobe